If you are looking for a fab Merrylands park to take the kids for a play, look no further than Granville Park, it’s got the lot.

 Our most recent outing to this park was on a warmish winter evening a week ago.
-My son is four years old and greatly enjoyed climbing at the playground.
+My son, who is four years old, greatly enjoyed climbing at the playground.
 He then wandered off to kick ball with his dad and then did a bit of wrangling with a remote control car over the grass.

 The splash park (or water playground) is right next to the traditional playground.
 It is usually bustling in the warmer months and offers fountains, sprays and tipping buckets to keep kids cool and giggling.
 At one end, it has short stubby fountains suitable for toddlers (or anyone less adventurous).
 The water is recycled, as well as turns off automatically to minimise water wastage.

 Granville Park was opened in 1887 and has had a long and colourful history which has been described on some information boards located near the play equipment.
 Have a read while you are there!

 Coffee: Granville Park is conveniently located next to McDonalds and just across the road from Hungry Jacks and KFC.
 The closest takeaway coffee would be McDonalds Granville, you could walk into the park directly from their car park.

 Toilets: There are toilets close to the basketball hoop and netted practice pitch, about 100 m from the playground.
 Another toilet is located near the splash park but is not always open.

 Shade: Line of trees to the west of playground equipment provides shade in the evening.
 The splash park has sun sails.
 The perimeter of the park is lined with shady trees.

 Mum’s report: It is a lovely park to spend an evening in; it offers plenty of grass and space for everyone.
 The playground equipment is perhaps most suitable for primary school children and is unlikely to excite teenagers.